Grain damage: Fungal and insect infestation

 The appearance of mycotoxins in grain may have different affects.
 Some noticeable effects include color changes or mold spots as shown in the images, or even an odor coming from the grain.
 However, more underlying effects of fungal infection may be subtle and hard to notice without testing.
 As with broken and cracked kernels, mold damage is usually graded on a visual inspection basis, which can be subjective and have a large variation.
-Ng et al. used a machine vision method of evaluating mold damage by calculating the number of pixels in an image of grain included mold, and representing that as a fraction of the total surface area.
-Insect infestation, like that of the maize weevil can sometimes be easier to identify visually but difficult to quantify on a large scale.
+Ng et al. used a machine vision method of evaluating mold damage by calculating the number of pixels in an image of grain that included mold, and representing that as a fraction of the total surface area.
+Infestation by insects such as the maize weevil can sometimes be easier to identify visually, but difficult to quantify on a large scale.

 Damage caused by pests

-Moths are common pests of grain storage facilities, and most often found when the grain is stored improperly.
+Moths are common pests of grain storage facilities, and are most often found when the grain is stored improperly.
 Species such as Pyralis farinalis live in grain silos where moisture has been able to infiltrate the grain supply.
 These moths will lay their eggs in the grain and all parts of the grain will be eaten by the caterpillars after they hatch.

-Rats and mice may damage stored grain.
+Rats and mice can damage stored grain because they eat it for vitamins and eat primarily the embryo.
+This can damage the nutrition and germination of the grain.

-Heat Damage
+Heat damage

 Heat damage most likely comes from drying of grain.
 It is a subset of damage including broken or cracked kernels but is identified as its own type of damage by the USDA.
 The elevated temperatures used during the drying process to eliminate moisture can have adverse effects on the kernels themselves.
 The most common signs of heat damage include breakage/cracks, discoloration, and shrinkage.
 When grain goes through the drying process, temperature and moisture gradients in the grain which can cause stress cracks both on the interior and exterior of the kernels.
 These cracks can pose problems for grain quality as listed in the two previous types of grain damage.

 Brown et al. showed that as moisture content increases, the percentage of stress-cracked kernels also increases for multiple types of drying.
 Some research has also been done on the effect of different types of convective dryers.
 Jayas and Ghosh found that the percentage of stress cracked kernels was largest with cross-flow driers and smallest with concurrent-flow dryers.